Snowmobiling in the NY Catskills

 Catskills Snowmobile Rentals

-If you're interested in taking a ride, but don't have your own sled, make a trip to the Rip Van Winkle Ranch in Hunter.
+If you're interested in taking a ride, but don't have your own sled, make a trip to the Rip Van Winkle Ranch in Hunter, New York.
 They rent snowmobiles and will guide you as you explore their mountain trails.
 A fun and memorable activity for families, they make sure the experience is safe for all ages.
 Depending on snow conditions, rentals are generally available from November through April.

 Snowmobiling Safety Tips